cmc-aau/hpc-docs/docs/software/conda.md

  - samtools=1.18
 ```

 Then create the environment with `mamba env create -f requirements.yml`.
 You can also export an **activated** environment and dump the exact versions used into a YAML file with `mamba env export > requirements.yml`.
-Note that when you export an environment the file will also contain a `prefix` line, which you should remove.
+Note that when you export an environment the file will also contain a `prefix` line, which you should remove. `conda` is notoriously slow for resolving dependencies and creating environments, so it's recommended to use [`mamba`](https://mamba.readthedocs.io/en/latest/) instead of `conda` when creating and manipulating environments as it is MUCH faster (written in C++). `conda` and `mamba` otherwise have identical sub-commands and options and can be used interchangibly, but after building environments you don't really need `mamba` anymore.

 Activate and deactivate environments with
 ```